nolanlawson/css-talk-2022/markdown.md

 Because of this scoping, this reduces both the `n` and the `m` in our `O (n*m)` algorithm earlier.
 The browser doesn't need to check as many rules against as many elements – it's clear which ones can apply to each other.

-This has some style calc benefits I'll mention later.

 ---

 # Use scoped styles